Dec 03, 2015 01:38PM

 By Michael Watkins

-As the mother of six and grandmother of four, Pauline Smith knows a little something about relating
+As the mother of six and grandmother of four, Pauline Smith knows a little something about relating to kids.

 She uses these skills as a participant in the North Omaha Intergenerational Human Service Campus (NOIHSC)—where senior citizens spend time speaking with, and giving sage advice to, a younger generation of at-risk youth, many the age of their grandchildren.

 “With this, children get out a lot of love, and I don’t believe they want to be what they’ve become,” Smith says.
 “I like being able to pass on what I know—my life experiences, good and bad—onto younger people.
 It’s my way of helping out the next generation.”

 It’s pretty obvious she knows of what she speaks—and it’s working.